Nolwenn Le Blevennec

 Nolwenn Le Blevennec is a French journalist and writer, born in 1983.
 She is editor-in-chief at l'Obs, formerly known as Le Nouvel Observateur, and lives in Paris.

-She has published two works of fiction till date: Les Amies (Gallimard, 2023) and La Trajectoire de l’aigle (Gallimard, 2021).
-The latter was translated into English by Madeleine Rogers, and published by Peirene Press under the title As the Eagle Flies.
+She has published two works of fiction to date: Les Amies (Gallimard, 2023) and La Trajectoire de l’aigle (Gallimard, 2021).
+Les Amies was translated into English under the title Friends and Lovers by Peirene Press.
+La Trajectoire de l’aigle was also published by Peirene Press and translated under the title As the Eagle Flies.
+Both novels were translated into English by Madeleine Rogers.